dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/DELAY_OPERATION_2025_01_20.md

 ### Common User Questions

 **Q: How do I know what delay value to use?**
 A: Start with 100-300ms for typical UI interactions.
 Increase if actions fail intermittently.
-Use SpyWindow "Run" button to test and adjust.
+Use AutomationWindow "Run" button to test and adjust.

-**Q: Why does SpyWindow freeze during Delay?**
+**Q: Why does AutomationWindow freeze during Delay?**
 A: By design - ensures strict sequential execution.
 Delay blocks current thread to guarantee timing.
 Close window if needed to cancel.

 **Q: Can I use Delay with variables?**
 A: Yes!
 Set Arg1 Type to "Var" and reference any procedure variable (e.g., `var1`).
 Useful for dynamic timing based on previous operations.

 **Q: What if my delay is too short and actions still fail?**
-A: Increase delay incrementally (e.g., 100ms �� 300ms �� 500ms) until reliable.
+A: Increase delay incrementally (e.g., 100ms ??
+300ms ??
+500ms) until reliable.
 Some PACS UI elements require longer rendering times.

 **Q: Can I delay between GetSelectedElement and ClickElement?**
-A: Yes, this is a common pattern: `GetSelectedElement �� Delay �� ClickElement` ensures element is fully ready before interaction.
+A: Yes, this is a common pattern: `GetSelectedElement ??
+Delay ??
+ClickElement` ensures element is fully ready before interaction.